-This badge represents the educator's practice in supporting student to student feedback.
+This microcredential represents the educator's practice in supporting student to student feedback.
 Beneficial peer feedback includes: reviewing data, providing constructive comments on student work, and self-reflection.
 Student to student feedback involves both students being able to accurately assess their peers' work as well as their own and determining next steps that are needed to achieve learning objectives.

 Feedback is more than a student knowing they did something correctly or incorrectly.

 • Learning WHY something was correct or skillfully done, or WHY something was misunderstood or poorly executed.